 Dairy is one of the major food groups categorized as a Time/temperature Control for Safety (TCS) food.
 TCS foods can be dangerous to eat if not kept at the correct temperature for the correct amount of time.
 Dairy products should be stored at 41 degrees Fahrenheit (5°C) or lower to avoid bacterial growth.
 If a dairy product is in a temperature higher than 41 degrees for 4 hours or more, it must be thrown out.

 Butter, however, seems to be the exception to that rule.
-According to a report by the FDA, pasteurized, salted butter is not a TCS food, meaning it does not have to be refrigerated to keep it safe.
+According to a report by the FDA, pasteurized butter is not a TCS food, meaning it does not have to be refrigerated to keep it safe.

 Pasteurization lowers bacteria counts in the cream to safe levels, and then once the butter is made, its physical properties protect it from bacterial growth.
 Bacteria need water to grow.
 Butter consists mostly of fat (at least 80%) and water.
 The water content is fairly high, but due to the churning process, water molecules are separated and surrounded by fat, which is almost impenetrable to bacteria.
 Even if bacteria do get to the water, they don’t spread easily to other pockets of water due to the fat.
-Also, if the butter is salted, bacteria are even less likely to grow.
+Also, bacteria are even less likely to grow on salted butter.

 So are those people who refrigerate their butter just paranoid?
 Well, there are other factors to consider in butter storage:

-- Left out butter is easily contaminated by elements in the environment such as dust and TCS foods.
+- When butter is left out, it can easily become contaminated with elements in the environment such as dust and TCS foods.
 When butter becomes contaminated with TCS foods, it also becomes a TCS food.

 - After a certain amount of time, the water molecules will interact with the fat in the butter, which leads to the decomposition of fats, a process accelerated by light that causes butter to become rancid and lose its fresh taste.
 This process of decomposition can be slowed by covering or refrigerating butter.